WordPress/wpcs-docs/wordpress-coding-standards/css.md

 Media queries allow us to gracefully degrade the DOM for different screen sizes.
 If you are adding any, be sure to test above and below the break-point you are targeting.

 - It is generally advisable to keep media queries grouped by media at the bottom of the stylesheet.
-    - An exception is made for the `wp-admin.css` file in core, as it is very large and each section essentially represents a stylesheet of its own.
-Media queries are therefore added at the bottom of sections as applicable.
 - Rule sets for media queries should be indented one level in.

 Example: